marty-oehme/papis-extract/README.md

 - [ ] `--overwrite` mode where existing annotations are not dropped but overwritten on same line of note
 - [x] `--force` mode where we simply do not drop anything
 - [x] `--format` option to choose from default or set up a custom formatter
-    - called `--template` in current implementation
+    - called `--output` in current implementation
 - [ ] on_add hook to extract annotations as files are added
     - needs upstream help, 'on_add' hook, and pass-through of affected documents
 - [ ] target same minimum Python version as papis upstream (3.8 as of papis 0.13)